-Dr Jacob’s DMSO – Five things you didn’t know about Dr Jacob’s DMSO use in Horses
+Dr Jacob’s DMSO 5 things you didn’t know about DMSO

 Primarily it’s because people were least exposed to this rarely known industrial solvent, and even if aware, they viewed it as an unusual or extremely peculiar option.

-Over time, thorough research and experimentation have established its use in anti-inflammatory therapy, which has grown increasingly popular in the world of animal care, especially among horses.
+Over time, thorough research and experimentation have established its use in anti-inflammatory therapy, which has grown increasingly popular in animal care, especially among horses.

-So, let’s take a close look to appreciate its uniqueness and utilize it in the appropriate method to maintain horses health and comfort.
+So, let’s take a close look to appreciate its uniqueness and utilise it appropriately to maintain the horse’s health and comfort.

 Dr Jacob’s DMSO therapeutic properties resulted from an accident.

 As people worked with Dr Jacob’s DMSO, they noticed that spilling this chemical on their hands resulted in a distinct garlicky taste on their tongues shortly thereafter.
 This fascinated chemists to deeply research its properties that permit rapid penetration through skin and mucosa.

-In the 1960s, Stanley Jacob’s laboratory experimentation related to organ preservation sparked possible medical uses and led to its approval for topical use in animals particularly, horses and dogs.
+In the 1960s, Stanley Jacob’s laboratory experimentation on organ preservation sparked possible medical uses and led to its approval for topical use in animals, particularly horses and dogs.

 Its anti-inflammatory properties come from its antioxidant action.